-A few years ago I had a light-hearted chat with a Canadian traveler in Laos who said: "You Aussies love to shorten words."
+A few years ago I had a light-hearted chat with a Canadian traveller in Laos who said: "you Aussies love to shorten words".
 Now, every time I tune into social media or receive a text I am reminded of this conversation - shortening words and expressing yourself with emoji's or new acronyms has become part of our lives.

-This is an example of a very clever way of how we create new words on the basis of behavioral changes in people governed by the advances and availability of technology.
+This is an example of a very clever way of how we create new words on the basis of behavioural changes in people governed by the advances and availability of technology.

 So what's the difference between consumers and prosumers when it comes to energy?

 This energy is purchased wholesale by retailers, who then sell it to the end user for a profit.
-The flow of energy is one way as the direction of energy flow is from the centralized generation units toward the consumers.
+The flow of energy is one way, as the direction of energy flow is from the centralised generation units toward the consumers.
 In this scenario consumers are passive.
 Let's call this the traditional scenario.

 Over time, users are no longer passive and are increasingly responding to higher energy prices.

 They are starting to want to have a say on the services they receive and the cost of those services.
-Moreover, technology advances in rooftop solar as well as smart metering technology have allowed consumers become producers of electricity too – these advances have brought about the energy "prosumer."
+Moreover, technology advances in rooftop solar as well as smart metering technology have allowed consumers to become producers of electricity too – these advances have brought about the energy "prosumer".

 In the case of a cloudy day, where there is a deficit in energy production from the rooftop solar panels to meet the energy requirements of the property, energy would be purchased from the retailer supplying the property.
 This then reverts to the traditional scenario of sourcing energy.